isxuowo/mcwiki/API.md

 * function mechanization:base/raytrace/start_ray- Spawns an instant raycast at entity.
 * function mechanization:base/raytrace/start_dynamic_ray- Spawns a dynamic raycast at entity.

+# Ore Dictonary
+***
+The purpose of the ore dictionary is essentially the same as in modded Minecraft- to improve compatibility by having an easy way of identifying certain items in a predictable manner.
+Generally, this isn't done by interfacing with the API, but is done on your own.

+Adding items to ore dict: inside the tag:{} nbt list, add the following string array tag: OreDict:[].
+Then, add any ore dictionary entries to the array.
+For example, OreDict:["ingotSteel"].
+Multiple entries can be specified.
+Naming conventions should follow the normal conventions for modded Minecraft (why reinvent the wheel).

+Using ore dict items in recipes: Just test for the needed ore dict entry in the array (example coming when nbt data support is added to custom recipes).

+Following these conventions will allow easy cross-datapack compatibility with recipes, and will simplify recipe creation in the long run.

 # Additional Information
 ***
-* The world spawn is set to x=0,z=0.
+* The world spawn is set to x=0, z=0.
 This way the spawn chunk cords are always known.

 # Tips
 ***